iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- <b>The Overstory</b> - <em>06/05/2019</em>
+This book begins as separate stories that revolve around several motifs.
+In this case, trees, nature, resistance, activism.
+I love how the book starts, the characters are immediately so interesting to me.
+It’s an emotional book.
+I need to read it again.
+A lot about inner dialogue, relationships and the names of trees.
+<br><br>

 - <b>Interpreter of Maladies</b> - <em>16/04/2019</em>
-A bunch of short stories centered around recent immigrants from India to the US.
+A collection of short stories centered around recent immigrants from India to the US.
 I can empathize with this one more than usual.
 My mom’s side followed this immigrant experience pretty closely.
 It’s good at describing the sacrifices made and motivations, etc.
 [S1E2](https://www.washingtonpost.com/news/arts-and-entertainment/wp/2015/11/12/aziz-ansaris-new-show-perfectly-captures-what-its-like-being-the-child-of-immigrants/?utm_term=.642150921c67){:target="blank"}
 of Master of None is in the same vein.
 Well written and personally relevant.
 <br><br>